Measuring Disentanglement: A Review of Metrics: Experiments

 \section{Experiments}

 In the experiments, we abstract the relation $\textbf{\textup{z}} = r(g(\textbf{\textup{v}}))$ by $\textbf{\textup{z}} = f(\textbf{\textup{v}})$.
 Except for Section \ref{exp_model_selection}, we do not learn representations on data sets, but instead we directly define $f(\textbf{\textup{v}})$ as a function that allows for complete control over the parameters of the representation evaluated by the metrics.
-This removes any ambiguities related to the quality of the data set, the choice of learning algorithm, its training and the choice of factors to disentangle.
+This removes any ambiguities related to the quality of the data set, the choice of learning algorithm and its training, as well as the choice of factors to disentangle.
 We assume factors are selected following $v_i \indep v_j, i \neq j $ as prescribed in \cite{Suter2019}.
-The code for the experiments is available at \url{https://github.com/ubisoft/ubisoft-la-forge-DisentanglementMetrics}
+The code for the experiments is publicly available\footnotemark[1].